BA (Hons) Law and Business

 - Marketing Essentials (Core): Recognise the importance of marketing’s role in driving success and delivering results.
 Students will learn about the different functions of marketing in the 21st century and will study how an appreciation of consumer behaviour and the marketing environment can enable effective targeting and planning.

-- Studying in Higher Education (Core): This module provides students with an underpinning knowledge of the academic requirements when studying in higher education.
+- Study Skills in Higher Education (Core): This module provides students with an underpinning knowledge of the academic requirements when studying in higher education.
 It aims to encourage students to become more efficient learners and supports students for learning and on-going personal and professional development.